wtraylor/modular_megafauna_model/doxygen/herbiv_tutor.md

 A foraging limit constrains the daily uptake of forage mass by a herbivore individual.
 Foraging limits are implemented as functors (without using the [strategy design pattern](\ref sec_strategy), though).
 Which ones are activated is defined by \ref Fauna::Hft::foraging_limits.
-They are called in \ref Fauna::HerbivoreBase::get_max_foraging().
+They are called in \ref Fauna::GetForageDemands::get_max_foraging().

 - Add a new enum entry in \ref Fauna::ForagingLimit.
 - Parameters:
 	+ In \ref Fauna::ParamReader::callback() add a string identifier for your implementation under `CB_FORAGING_LIMITS` (also in the error message).
 	+ Add that identifier in the help message under \ref Fauna::ParamReader::declare_parameters().
 	+ Document your option in the example instruction file `data/ins/herbivores.ins`.
-- Implement your foraging limit (preferably as a function object in the file \ref herbiv_foraging.h).
+- Implement your foraging limit (preferably as a function object in the file \ref herbiv_foraging.h, but you can do as you wish).
 Make sure that an exception is thrown if it is called with an unknown forage type.
+- Call your implementation in \ref Fauna::GetForageDemands::get_max_foraging().
+- Update the UML diagram in \ref sec_herbiv_herbivorebase.

+### How to add a new digestive limit {#sec_herbiv_new_digestive_limit}
+On top of foraging limitations, the daily forage uptake can be constrained by maximum digestive throughput.
+The implementation is almost parallel to a [foraging limit](\ref sec_herbiv_new_foraging_limit).
+You can choose

+- Add a new enum entry in \ref Fauna::DigestiveLimit.
+- Parameters:
+	+ In \ref Fauna::ParamReader::callback() add a string identifier for your implementation under `CB_DIGESTIVE_LIMIT` (also in the error message).
+	+ Add that identifier in the help message under \ref Fauna::ParamReader::declare_parameters().
+	+ Document your option in the example instruction file `data/ins/herbivores.ins`.
+- Implement your digestive limit algorithm as a free function or an object.
+Make sure that an exception is thrown if it is called with an unknown forage type.
-- Call your implementation in \ref Fauna::HerbivoreBase::get_max_foraging().
+- Call your implementation in \ref Fauna::GetForageDemands::get_max_digestion().
 - Update the UML diagram in \ref sec_herbiv_herbivorebase.

 ### How to add a new reproduction model {#sec_herbiv_new_reproduction_model}
 A reproduction model defines the offspring per female individual for each simulation day.